Name: Cliche Love

 Author: The Saminator

 The story centres around Jessica, the new girl in a school with less than ten other students.
 She’s assigned a class and a best friend and begins to take classes like any normal girl would.
 But it seems she’s the only normal one there.
 Everyone else seems to know something that she doesn’t!
 Pretty soon, she’s drawn to the tanned and topless designated bad boy, Vlad.
-Little does she know that he’s had her eyes on her for some time now, and he’s ready to woo his lady.
+Little does she know that he’s had his eyes on her for some time now, and he’s ready to woo his lady.

 Bad boys, mean girls, silent side-kicks, evil mothers and vampires.
 The only thing that’s missing from this little saga is a werewolf love triangle!
 But nevertheless, this story will scratch that cliche itch for the most generic Episode reader.

 The spelling and grammar in this story are pretty sound, with the occasional slip-up like “Can I show you bad boy”, but every author has written and published a few lines like that!
 All-in-all, I didn’t notice any egregious errors when reading, which made the process so much more enjoyable for me when I went through this story.
 It’s rare to find a well-written story riddled with cliches, so that was a nice break from the mould that was definitely needed.

 However, the punctuation was off at some points in the story.
 There are points when there are long blocks of dialogue with very little punctuation, which can confuse some people and make the story harder to read.